How Germany's open-door refugee policy helps fight terrorism

 - German security services rely on intelligence passed on by members of its Muslim communities, he writes

 Robert Verkaik is a freelance security correspondent specialising in Russian espionage and the war against terror.
 In 2016 he wrote "Jihadi John: The Making of a Terrorist", which traces Mohammed Emwazi's path from London schoolboy to ISIS executioner.
+Follow the author on Twitter.
 The views expressed in this commentary are his own.

 (CNN)Donald Trump thinks that Angela Merkel's immigration policies have been a "catastrophic mistake" and has blamed the broader refugee crisis for Britain's decision to leave the EU.